jploudre/unchart-macros-for-e-MDs/README.md

 Unchart macros for e-MDs
 ========================

 Preamble: I've written macros for e-MDs for about 5 years (2008-2013).
 I'm moving to a different EMR, unfortunately.
-Keith Toms will be in charge over time but I'll still be a consultant. --- Jonathan Ploudre, Unchart.com
+Keith Toms will be in charge over time but I'll still be a consultant. —Jonathan Ploudre, Unchart.com

 These macros were also know as *I'm Done* after the most useful macro that closes/saves/sends/etc depending on what it would take to be done with a spot in e-MDs.